John Leguizamo: 2000–2009

 To promote the 2001 movie Moulin Rouge!, he appeared on a celebrity edition of the US version of Who Wants to Be a Millionaire? with Kelly Ripa, Kevin Sorbo, Alfre Woodard, Martin Short and Chevy Chase.
 Appearing as the first celebrity to sit in the hot seat, he eventually tried for $125,000, but got the answer wrong.
-Later in 2002, on the syndicated version, a question about the movie featured his character and Meredith Vieira mentioned that Leguizamo had played Lautrec and had been on the show.
+In 2002, he starred in the movie Empire.
+That same year he wrote and performed in Sexaholix...
+A Love Story, which explained his love life and how he started his own family.
+Later in 2002, on the syndicated version, a question about the movie featured his character, and Meredith Vieira mentioned that Leguizamo had played Lautrec and had been on the show.
 In 2002, he voiced Sid the Sloth for the film Ice Age, reprising the role for the sequels Ice Age: The Meltdown, Ice Age: Dawn of the Dinosaurs, Ice Age: Continental Drift and Ice Age: Collision Course.
 The game versions of the films also used his voice.
 In 2003, he voice-acted Globox from Rayman 3: Hoodlum Havoc.
 Leguizamo portrayed Paul in the Brad Anderson thriller film Vanishing on 7th Street.

-In 2007, he played Michael Beltran in the movie The Babysitters.
-In 2008, he co-starred in the movie The Happening, written and directed by M. Night Shyamalan.
-In 2014 Leguizamo starred alongside Jon Favreau in Chef as the line cook Martin, a role he prepared for by working as an actual line cook at The Lion in the West Village.
-Also in 2014, he played a drug dealer in the action comedy film American Ultra alongside Jesse Eisenberg and Kristen Stewart.
-He also starred in John Wick as Aurelio in 2014.